modxorg/Docs/en/building-sites/elements/snippets.md

 _old_uri: "2.x/making-sites-with-modx/structuring-your-site/using-snippets"
 ---

-[Snippets](extending-modx/snippets "Snippets") are MODx's answer to inline PHP code.
+[Snippets](extending-modx/snippets "Snippets") are MODX's answer to inline PHP code.
 They provide customizable dynamic content, such as menus, blog or news listings, search and other form-based functionality and anything else that your site needs to generate on-demand.

 ## Using a Snippet